Reka Bread Recipe

 Covering Dough

-Cover with a damp cloth or oiled plastic wrap to keep dough moist during the 45-60 minute rise.
+Cover with a damp cloth or oiled plastic wrap during the 45-60 minute rise to keep dough moist, preventing a tough crust.

 Length of Second Rise

-Proof until doubled, checking readiness with a gentle press that slowly springs back.
+Proof until doubled, testing readiness with a gentle press that slowly springs back, ensuring a light, airy texture for your **Eastern European bread**.

 Scoring the Bread